 Dogs are pretty simple beasts.
-They’re easy to please but they go nuts for the occasional treat.
-As loving owners, sometimes we can’t help wanting to see them get so excited and happy.
+They’re easy to please but they get really excited for the occasional treat.
+As loving owners, sometimes we can’t help wanting to see them get so happy and enthusiastic.

 It’s easy enough to reach in the fridge, peel off a piece of bologna and break off pieces to toss to them.
 Maybe you throw a whole slice at them and see what they do with it.
-Although bologna might be convenient, this isn’t reason enough to give it to your dog on a regular basis, or as a suitable substitute for their regular kibble.
+Although bologna might be convenient, this isn’t reason enough to give it to your dog on a regular basis.
+Nor is it, or a hot dog, a suitable substitute for their regular kibble.

 Can I Give My Dog Bologna?
 Answer: Occasionally

 But you want to go easy on it, because it is heavily processed, contains a lot of sodium, and usually also contains nitrates.
-It’s not the healthiest thing you can give your dog, and basically it’s not healthy at all.
-You aren’t doing them any favors by giving it to them, other than giving them a meaty treat.
-Wieners in moderation!
+It’s not the healthiest thing you can give your dog.
+You certainly aren’t doing them any favors by giving this processed meat to them.

 Nitrates are Always Bad